wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 https://github.com/wpovernight/woocommerce-pdf-invoices-packing-slips

 = How can I display the HTML/CSS source for debugging/developing templates? =
-There's a setting on the Status tab of the settings page that allows you to toggle HTML output.
+There's a setting on the Advanced tab of the settings page that allows you to toggle HTML output.
 Don't forget to turn if off after you're done testing!

 == Screenshots ==